steemit/smt-whitepaper/smt-manual/manual.md

 ## New Fundraising Opportunities

 Blockchain-based tokens, beginning strongly with the advent of ERC20s on Ethereum, represent a new manner of bringing capital into an organization through the process of Initial Coin Offerings (ICOs).
 ICOs are an opportunity for one group to sell an initial supply of tokens, privately or publically, for-specific-purpose, for-profit or not-for-profit.
 Depending on how these tokens are sold, different regulatory bodies could see them as commodities, securities, derivatives or as none of the above.
 Regardless, it is clear we have seen north of one billion dollars (USD) raised through ICOs in 2017, and to support this trend, it’s possible to sell tokens in convenient manners via the built in launch contract of SMTs.
 The launch of SMTs can be structured for ICOs with hard, soft and no caps, and can be tailored to receive STEEM and cryptocurrencies on other blockchains.

+## Immediate Liquidity

+By leveraging a concept of automated market makers, SMT-based ICOs allow a portion of STEEM tokens received to be sent into an SMT’s on-chain market maker and taker in order to provide liquidity to the SMT at a specified reserve ratio.
+Beyond the social and specialized distribution mechanisms of SMTs, this market maker advances the concept of automated market makers by designing the contract to act as a participant inside the SMT’s decentralized markets, thereby providing automated liquidity as well as freedom for human actors to place bids and asks.

 ## Can My Entity Participate in SMTs?